rishabh9/riko/README.md

 The `ServiceGenerator` has a `rebuildWithUrl(HttpUrl url)` function that allows for easy unit testing of Riko, and hence, only usable when developing Riko.
 Ignore this function, as long as you only want to use Riko as dependency.

+###### Constants

+Have declared some constants under the `com.github.rishabh9.riko.upstox.common.constants` package that you can make use of.

 ###### NumberString

 The Upstox API that fetches the current positions for the day, returns certain numeric data as empty String if no value